These Four Federal Proposals Would Have Major Health Implications for Immigrants

 Release date of finalized regulation: Unknown

 DOJ is pursuing a related rule regarding public charge deportability that would alter the criteria under which the government can remove an immigrant from the country if that person is deemed a public charge.
 Journalists obtained a copy of the draft rule in May.
 The proposed rule is now at the Office of Management and Budget for review.
 It is expected to be published soon in the Federal Register, after which a 60-day opportunity to provide public input will begin.
-Protecting Immigrant Families (Community Resources, Take Action) offers a range of resources for people and organizations interested in commenting.
+Protecting Immigrant Families (Community Resources, Get Involved) offers a range of resources for people and organizations interested in commenting.

 Housing Protections for Immigrant Families